-Interest expense, net, of \$129 million decreased by \$23 million (15.1%).
+Interest expense, net, of \$162 million increased by \$12 million (8.0%).

-Our effective tax rate was 22.6% in the first quarter of 2020 and 2019.
-The effective tax rate for the three months ended March 31, 2020 was favorably impacted by a decrease in deferred tax liabilities related to the fair value adjustment of equity securities held by PMI (\$16 million).
-The effective income tax rate for the three months ended March 31, 2019 was favorably impacted by the reversal of a deferred tax liability on the unremitted earnings of our Canadian subsidiary, RBH (\$49 million) and by the Tax Cuts and Jobs Act.
-We estimate that our full-year 2020 effective tax rate will be approximately 23%, excluding the discrete tax event mentioned above.
-Changes in currency exchange rates, earnings mix by taxing jurisdiction or future regulatory developments may have an impact on the effective tax rates, which we monitor each quarter.
-Significant judgment is required in determining income tax provisions and in evaluating tax positions.
+Our effective tax rate increased by 0.4 percentage points to 20.7%.
+The effective tax rate for the three months ended June 30, 2020 was favorably impacted by a decrease in deferred tax liabilities related to the corporate income tax rate reduction in Indonesia (\$30 million).
+The effective income tax rate for the three months ended June 30, 2019 was favorably impacted by a reduction of estimated U.S. federal income tax on dividend repatriation for the years 2015-2018 (\$67 million) and by the Tax Cuts and Jobs Act.
 For further details, see Note 9.
-Income Taxes .
+Income Taxes.